This blog post was first posted in March 2018 but has been updated and refreshed in May 2022.

 Case studies and testimonials fit snugly beneath each offering, further expanding on the website’s messaging that Isos is the pre-eminent Atlassian solutions partner.

 2. Caton Technology

 Caton Technology’s website showcases HubSpot’s multi-language capabilities — the site can be explored in English and Chinese.
 Like in the Isos Technology example, Caton’s website highlights its expertise, along with what differentiates Caton from its competitors.

 As an industry leader in live video distribution and data movement, Caton’s services and products are relevant to multiple complex use cases and types of organisations.
 Their home and solutions pages succeed in both simplifying their offerings and segmenting their audiences.
 This makes it easy for potential customers to learn exactly how Caton can serve their needs.

 Clean, gorgeous and popping with colour, Pressboard’s website cleverly showcases its content creator tools and media monitoring platform.

 Pressboard’s simple layout and punchy copy make for an easy user experience.
-The website reveals extreme confidence in their product, with calls-to-action guiding the user to either experience their product or explore their customer success stories.
+The website reveals extreme confidence in its product, with calls-to-action guiding the user to either experience its product or explore its customer success stories.
 A nice touch, their success stories have nifty filters, letting you search by topic, industry, publisher, or advertiser.

 In an important new initiative, Synlait has introduced the ‘Swappa Bottle,’ a reusable stainless steel milk container that shoppers return to the store after use.
 Synlait’s website uses interactive graphics to explain how this concept works.